 Pittsburgh Dental Sleep Medicine serves the tri-state area of Pennsylvania at convenient locations in Wexford, Monroeville, and McMurray.
 Specializing in the treatment and management of obstructive sleep apnea (OSA) and chronic snoring, Pittsburgh Dental Sleep Medicine has a highly regarded team of dentists.

-Oral appliance therapy is covered by most major medical insurance.
+Oral appliance therapy is covered by most major medical insurance plans.